The complete guide to asynchronous and non-linear working

 • The company must embrace asynchronous workflows (including tools like GitLab as well as processes) in a deliberate, intentional, and thorough way.

-• The company must support a non-judgemental culture, which measures team members on results rather than hours.
+• The company must support a non-judgemental culture, which measures team members on impact rather than activity.
 This enables people to enter and exit work as they so choose, with no fear of retribution for doing something as unorthodox as skiing while everyone else works, and working while everyone else wishes they would’ve gone skiing.

 • A personal dedication to being a manager of one, able to focus on the right tasks while working from a foreign environment.